 Written by experts in children's vision, this collection of articles guides you through essential information about your child's vision and eye health.

-Browse the Table of Contents or read our Doctor Q&A on children's vision problems.
+Browse the list of articles below, or read our Doctor Q&A on children's vision problems.

 Not all congenital cataracts require surgery, but some do.
 Learn what you can do if your child was born with cataracts.

 This shareable infographic shows why some kids develop myopia, why it's a big problem and how you can help stop it.

 What you should know about the causes and risk factors of childhood myopia.

 Why you should be concerned if your child is getting more nearsighted year after year — and what you can do about it.